NightFright2k19/doom_sbardef/README.md

 **7) DSDA-Like**<br>
 A Boom variant from the <a href="https://github.com/kraflab/dsda-doom" target= "_blank">DSDA-Doom</a> port.
 All the vital info is grouped on the left side while ammo overview and keys are to the right.<br>
 ![08_dsda](https://github.com/user-attachments/assets/d4e873f5-00f1-4afb-b5e3-7ed0c63ad066)
-<em>Note: Some mods may use different ammo names.
-In such cases, manual adjustments to the HUD image are required.</em>
+<em>Note: Some mods use different ammo names.
+In such cases, you may additionally load <a href="https://github.com/NightFright2k19/doom_sbardef/blob/main/extras/dsda_fix.pk3" target= "_blank">this small patch (1 KB)</a> for generic slot numbers.</em>
 <br>

 **8) PrBoomPlus-Like**<br>